HASwitchPlate/openHASP-docs/docs/design/objects/index.md

 | text     | [string][10] | "Tab"   | The name of tab button

 Set the parent object (which `tabview` the tabs belong to) by referencing the `parentid` when creating the tab.
-To add other objects to these tabs, set the `parentid` when creating those objects to the _id of the tab_ you wamt them to appear on.
+To add other objects to these tabs, set the `parentid` when creating those objects to the _id of the tab_ you want them to appear on.

 ???+ example "Example `jsonl`"
     ```json linenums="1"